 Sometimes, depressed people are not getting good nutrition, enough exercise, or some other physical need.
 Their outlook on life can be changed with better nutrition, exercise, nutritional supplements, purer water, quitting smoking, or some other physical change.

-By the time the negative side effects of those chemicals have become frightening the person has no more control over using them.
+By the time the negative side effects of those chemicals on the ear muscles have become frightening, the person has no more ear control over using them.
 They have become addicted to their artificial means of achieving “happiness.”

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.

-Within a few days of the beginning of Daniel’s listening intervention he became calm, happy, able to communicate comfortably with adults, and pleased with the “new” person he had become.
+Within a few days of Daniel’s Tomatis Method listening intervention he became calm, happy, able to communicate comfortably with adults, and pleased with the “new” person he had become.
 He was no longer shy, withdrawn, or ashamed of his former limitations.
-He could stand erect, sit up straight, write legibly, draw images as they appeared in focus, remain attentive, and sleep soundly.
+He gained the sense of balance that allowed him to stand erect, sit up straight, write legibly, draw images as they appeared in focus, remain attentive, and sleep soundly.

 Unfortunately, none of us realized that his ears needed much longer treatment to gain normal tonus (muscle strength and flexibility).
 When his listening program stopped, he rapidly lost left-brain dominance and crashed into the state of non-dominance (of the two halves of the brain) called “schizophrenia.”
 It took ten years for me to sort through all the issues to discover that the cure for his schizophrenia was the same as his cure for dyslexia and as my cure for CFS/fibromyalgia: strengthening the ear muscles with high-frequency music.

 Listening for the Light explains how music can transform the syndrome of dyslexic behaviour into normal learning and behaviour. http://www.northernlightbooks.ca